FrankBijnen/ExifToolGui/Docs/ReadMe for Developers.txt

-This source can be compiled with the Delphi Community Edition.
+﻿This source can be compiled with the Delphi Community Edition.
 (11.3 at the time of writing).

 There are 2 steps to take before compiling.